riasgremory74/MedicalGames/README.md

 # MedicalGames
-Go BigDick with these games designed to be played with StandProud™
+Go BigDick with these games designed to be played with StandTaramp™